Skip to main content

 Privileged runtime

-The server can contain lightweight binaries, config files, gateway experiments, credentials, logs, and release-change notes.
-Harden it before production use.
+The server can contain binaries, config files, gateway experiments, credentials, logs, and release-change notes.
+Harden it before any production-style use.

 Troubleshooting